KatinkaKurz/heyra-fde-case/README.md

 ## engine.py

-Generates one vegetarian main meal per weekday using Claude.
+Generates one vegetarian main meal per weekday, calling the Claude API.
+This combines deterministic constraints with LLM query.

 - Samples a shortlist of real products from the catalogue per component role (carb base, protein, vegetables, sauce)
 - Sends each day to the LLM with grounded candidates — the model picks products and portion sizes